 The Native American population is extremely diverse.
 According to the U.S. Census, the terms "Native American," "American Indian," or "Alaskan Native" refer to individuals who identify themselves with tribal attachment to indigenous groups of North and South America [19].
-In the United States, there are 574 federally recognized tribal governments and 324 federally recognized reservations [160].
+In the United States, there are 574 federally recognized tribal governments and 324 federally recognized reservations [193].

-In 2019, it was reported that there were 6.9 million Native Americans in the United States, which is approximately 2% of the U.S. population [160].
+In 2020, it was reported that there were 9.7 million Native Americans in the United States [193].
 By 2060, this number is projected to increase to 10.1 million, or 2.5% of the total population [160].
+The largest group are those who identify as Cherokee [193].

 In general, this group is young, with a median age of 31 years, compared with the general median age of 37.9 years [112].
-As of 2018, the states with the greatest number of residents identifying as Native American are Alaska, Oklahoma, New Mexico, South Dakota, and Montana [113].
+In 2018, the states with the greatest number of residents identifying as Native American are Alaska, Oklahoma, New Mexico, South Dakota, and Montana [113].
 In 2016, this group had the highest poverty rate (26.2%) of any racial/ethnic group [112].